-Family Law Matters and Limited Scope Representation
+Family Law Matters And Limited Scope Representation

 Family law is an area of law where limited scope representation can work well in certain cases.
-For example, a client in a divorce may need assistance with filing an answer to a complaint for divorce or responding to a motion.
+For example, a client in a divorce may need assistance with filing an answer to a complaint about divorce or responding to a motion.
 Through limited scope representation, the attorney and the client decide which aspects of the case the attorney will handle and which aspects of the case the client will handle.
 Once an agreement is reached, an engagement letter clearly identifying and designating the tasks that each will perform is signed by both the client and the attorney.

 Examples of individual services that an attorney can provide through LSR include:

 - Document review